Chartism: 1842

 The state hit back.
 Several Chartist leaders were arrested, including O'Connor, George Julian Harney, and Thomas Cooper.
-During the late summer of 1842, hundreds were incarcerated; in the Pottery Riots alone, 116 men and women went to prison.
+During the late summer of 1842, hundreds were incarcerated.
+In the Pottery Riots alone, 116 men and women went to prison.
 A smaller number, but still amounting to many dozens—such as William Ellis, who was convicted on perjured evidence—were transported.
-One protester, Josiah Heapy (19 years old), was shot dead.
-However, the government's most ambitious prosecution, personally led by the Attorney General, of O'Connor and 57 others (including almost all Chartism's national executive) failed: none were convicted of the serious charges, and those found guilty of minor offences were never actually sentenced.
-Cooper alone of the national Chartist leadership was convicted (at a different trial), having spoken at strike meetings in the Potteries.
-He was to write a long poem in prison called "The Purgatory of Suicides."
+One protester, Josiah Heapy, 19 years old, was shot dead.
+The government's most ambitious prosecution, personally led by the Attorney General, of O'Connor and 57 others, including almost all Chartism's national executive failed: none was convicted of the serious charges, and those found guilty of minor offences were never sentenced.
+Cooper alone of the national Chartist leadership was convicted at a different trial, having spoken at strike meetings in the Potteries.
+He wrote a long poem in prison called "The Purgatory of Suicides".

 In December 1842 the Chartists held a joint national delegate conference with the National Complete Suffrage Union in Birmingham.
-Tensions with the NCSU soon surfaced and came to a head over their proposals both for a union with the Anti-Corn Law League, which was also broadly middle class, and for rewriting the People's Charter as a legislative Bill of Rights.
-In both, O'Connor perceived a threat to his leadership, and unable to find agreement the NCSU leader Joseph Sturge withdrew.
-In May 1843, William Sharman Crawford introduced the NCSU approved bill to "a small and bored" House of Commons.
+Tensions with the NCSU soon surfaced and came to a head over their proposals both for a union with the Anti–Corn Law League, which was also broadly middle class, and for rewriting the People's Charter as a legislative Bill of Rights.
+In both, O'Connor perceived a threat to his leadership, and, unable to find agreement, the NCSU leader Joseph Sturge withdrew.
+In May 1843 William Sharman Crawford introduced the NCSU-approved bill to "a small and bored" House of Commons.